AmirShkolnik/AmirShkolnik/README.md

 # Junior Software Developer
 ### About Me

-I have always had a keen interest in technology and how the world of technology works, and my background in tech demonstrates this.
+I have always had a keen interest in technology and how the world of technology works.

-Over the last 10 years, I have been primarily involved in digital marketing within the industrial (B2B) sector, programming, and web development.
+Over the last years, I have been primarily involved in digital marketing within the industrial (B2B) sector, programming, and web development.
 During this time, I have developed a strong understanding of how to create and implement effective digital strategies.
 I have also learned to collaborate effectively with programmers and web developers to create user-friendly and efficient web solutions.

 My work experience has provided me with valuable leadership skills, strong teamwork abilities, and effective problem-solving capabilities, especially under pressure.
 In the logistics industry, I have managed projects, handled warehouse operations, and overseen supply chains.
 Additionally, my marketing roles have involved content creation, social media management, and campaign coordination.